airpair/reactjs-a-guide-for-rails-developers/post.md

 * Clicking on any _Delete_ button will remove the associated record from the table
 * Adding, editing or removing an existing record will update the amount boxes at the top of the page

-## Initializing our Rails/React project
+## Initializing our React.js on Rails project

 First things first, we need to start our brand new Rails project, we are naming it `Accounts`: